-Bit of a snow bunny?
-Are your skiing skills good enough to be an instructor, could you operate a ski lift, or would you like to work as a housekeeper in a chalet?
+Are you a bit of a snow bunny?
+Are your skiing skills good enough to be an instructor, could you operate a ski lift, or would you like to work as a housekeeper/chef in a chalet?
 Immerse yourself in mountain life for a whole winter by signing up for a ski season.

 11. Freelance Fitness Instructor

 You can make deals with gyms or hostels to use their spaces.
-Hostels will love having something a bit different to offer their guests, and you get to keep the profits!
+Hostels will love having something a bit different to offer their guests to entice them in, and you get to keep the profits!

 12. Sports Instructor

-Ski instruction isn’t the only option if you’ve got sports skills you can impart.
+Ski instruction isn’t the only option for you if you’ve got sports skills you can impart.
 There are plenty of options in warmer climes too.
-Surfing, scuba diving, climbing, sailing, canoeing… If it’s your passion, then it won’t even feel like work.
+Think surfing, scuba diving, climbing, sailing, canoeing… If it’s your passion, then it won’t even feel like work.

-My Story: I worked as a tubing instructor for 10 months in Bonito, Brazil.
+My Story: I worked as a tubing instructor for ten months in Bonito, Brazil.

 13. Massage Therapist

 People aren’t just after yoga classes or adventure sports on their travels.
-Weary travellers will often happily part with a bit of cash to soothe their sore shoulders after lugging around their heavy backpacks.
+Weary travellers will often happily part with a bit of cash to soothe their sore shoulders after lugging around their heavy backpacks for weeks on end.

 Find yourself a job with a local company when you arrive somewhere, or do your own thing.
 As with fitness instruction, printing out fliers is a great idea to drum up business on the beach.